MikeyMikey77/BackEndNotes/README.md

 ﻿# BackEndNotes
-How to start:
+1.How to start:

-Open terminal
+2.Open terminal/cmd or terminal in code editor.

-Set the path where the project is located
+3.Set the path where the project is located.

-Run with npm command "npm start"
+4.Using pre installed npm, run with npm command "npm start"